Successor-Predecessor Intrinsic Exploration: Experiments

-We compare DQN-SF-PF with vanilla DQN trained with standard TD error, vanilla DQN trained with the MMC loss ($\mathcal{L}_{q}$), Random Network Distillation (RND;~\cite{burda2018exploration}), DQN-SR trained with the MMC loss~\cite{machado2020count} (Table~\ref{tab: atari}).
+We compare DQN-SF-PF with vanilla DQN trained with standard TD error, vanilla DQN trained with the MMC loss ($\mathcal{L}_{q}$), Random Network Distillation (RND;~\citep{burda2018exploration}), DQN-SR trained with the MMC loss~\citep{machado2020count} (Table~\ref{tab: atari}).
 All agents are trained with the predictive reconstruction auxiliary task.
-By comparing with our main baseline, DQN-SR, we observe that DQN-SF-PF significantly outperforms DQN-SR on two games (Montezuma's Revenge and Private Eye), whilst yielding similar performance on the remaining two games (Freeway and Venture).
-Moreover, DQN-SF-PF outperforms RND, a state-of-the-art Deep RL algorithm for exploration, on all $4$ games.
+By comparing with our main baseline, DQN-SR, we observe that DQN-SF-PF significantly outperforms DQN-SR on Four games (Gravitar, Montezuma's Revenge, Private Eye and Solaris), whilst yielding similar performance on the remaining two games (Freeway and Venture).
+Moreover, DQN-SF-PF outperforms RND, a state-of-the-art Deep RL algorithm for exploration, on all $6$ games.
 The empirical difference is not only reflected in the asymptotic performance, but also in the sample efficiency of learning.
-Specifically, for Montezuma's Revenge, one of the hardest exploration games in the Atari suite, our agent achieves near asymptotic performance (defined as the score given $10^8$ training steps) with only $\sim8\times 10^6$ training frames, whereas DQN-SR take $\sim 2.4\times 10^7$ training frames to achieve asymptotic performance (with a lower score).
+Specifically, for Montezuma's Revenge, one of the hardest exploration games in the Atari suite, our agent achieves near asymptotic performance (defined as the score given $10^8$ training steps) with only $\sim8\times 10^6$ training frames, whereas the performance of DQN-SR saturates at $\sim 2.4\times 10^7$ training frames (with a lower score).
+We emphasise that the main aim of our empirical evaluations is to validate the utility of SPIE exploration objective as a simple modification to DQN.
+In principle, SPIE can be integrated with any state-of-the-art RL agent, and different instantiations of SPIE could be implemented to deal with the task at hand.
+We leave such investigation for future work.